newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bus-inspection.md

 > **Once completed, you will have:**
 >
-> - Vehicle Registration
+> - Vehicle registration
-> - License Plates
+> - License plates